bradfa/mr-kibrarian/README.md

 To deal with this, be sure to set your KiCad KISYS3DMOD variable to point to the `./kicad-packages3D/` directory after you clone this top level repo and use myrepos to checkout the sub-repos.

+## Licensing

+You're welcome to copy/use these files which orchestrate KiCad libraries for any purpose so long as you comply with the Apache License v2.0.
+For the full license text please see the `LICENSE` file.